Article

 Home Front to Front Lines

-As the Shenandoah Valley endured so much movement of armies throughout the war, few communities suffered as much loss as here.
-From 1862 to 1865, there was almost always one army encamped there.
-In both 1862 and 1864 residents were in the middle of large campaigns.
+Few communities suffered as much loss as those in the Shenandoah Valley.
+From 1862 to 1865, there was almost always one army encamped here.
+In both 1862 and 1864 residents were caught in the middle of large campaigns and battles.

 On March 3, 1871, Congress created the Southern Claims Commission.
 The Commission could review claims and recommend them to Congress for payment, or not.
 Claimants, regardless of their race or gender, had the ability to compile lists of property lost during the war and provide testimony and witnesses to support the claim.